jacebenson/cedar/docs/versioned_docs/version-2.0/studio.md

 ## Availability

-Along the release of Redwood v7, Studio has been rewritten and is available as a stable version.
+Along the release of Cedar v7, Studio has been rewritten and is available as a stable version.
 Just run `yarn rw studio` to start it!
 Prior to RW v7 Studio was available as an experimental feature.
 If you're still not using the stable version of RW v7, see this forum topic for information on the old experimental